dd9jn/rfc4880bis/crypto-refresh.md

 - Multiprecision integer (MPI) of RSA signature value m\*\*d mod n.

-Algorithm-Specific Fields for DSA and ECDSA signatures:
+Algorithm-Specific Fields for DSA signatures:

-- MPI of DSA or ECDSA value r.
+- MPI of DSA value r.

-- MPI of DSA or ECDSA value s.
+- MPI of DSA value s.

 The signature calculation is based on a hash of the signed data, as described above.
 The details of the calculation are different for DSA signatures than for RSA signatures.